Kela's tips for the summer | News archive | KelaSkip to content

 Summer and Kela

-Published 18/6/2025
+Published 17/6/2026

 How does summer affect Kela’s benefits and services?
 Read on for a list of things to remember if you want to contact us or access our services during the summer.

-Summer opening hours of Kela service points
+There are changes in the opening hours and other services of Kela service points during the summer.

-Check Kela's phone service numbers on our website
+Check Kela's phone service numbers

 Were you granted a place of study?
 Apply for interpreter services for students in time.